66 Artificial Intelligence (AI) Companies Delivering on Innovation

 Theory of mind is just that — theoretical.
 We have not yet achieved the technological and scientific capabilities necessary to reach this next level of AI.

 The concept is based on the psychological premise of understanding that other living things have thoughts and emotions that affect the behavior of one’s self.
-In terms of AI machines, this would mean that AI could comprehend how humans, animals and other machines feel and make decisions through self-reflection and determination, and then will utilize that information to make decisions of their own.
-Essentially, machines would have to be able to grasp and process the concept of “mind,” the fluctuations of emotions in decision making and a litany of other psychological concepts in real time, creating a two-way relationship between people and AI.
+In terms of AI machines, this would mean that AI could comprehend how humans, animals and other machines feel and make decisions through self-reflection and determination, and then utilize that information to make decisions of their own.
+Essentially, machines would have to be able to grasp and process the concept of “mind,” the fluctuations of emotions in decision-making and a litany of other psychological concepts in real time, creating a two-way relationship between people and AI.

 Once theory of mind can be established, sometime well into the future of AI, the final step will be for AI to become self-aware.
 This kind of AI possesses human-level consciousness and understands its own existence in the world, as well as the presence and emotional state of others.
 It would be able to understand what others may need based on not just what they communicate to them but how they communicate it.